Generic name: alendronate (a LEN dro nate)

 Do not lie down or recline.

-Alendronate is only part of a complete program of treatment that may also include diet changes, exercise, and taking calcium and vitamin supplements.
-Follow your diet, medication, and exercise routines very closely.
+Alendronate is only part of a complete program of treatment that may also include diet changes, exercise, bone mineral density testing, and taking calcium and vitamin supplements.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?

 Once-daily dosing: If you forget to take alendronate first thing in the morning, do not take it later in the day.
 Wait until the following morning and skip the missed dose.
 Do not take two (2) doses in one day.